Evidence-Based Treatment & Patient-Centered Care

 • Persecutory Delusions: Feelings that one is persecuted, harassed, or that others are out to get him or her.

-• Grandiose Delusions: Symmetrical to the cognitive side of the condition, it refers to the overestimation of one’s competence, personal characteristics, or self-importance.
+• Grandiose Delusions: Symmetrical to the cognitive side of the condition, grandiose illusions refer to the overestimation of one’s competence, personal characteristics, or self-importance.

 • Referential Delusions: A tendency to assume an incorrect relationship between oneself and other people and their actions as well as other occurrences.